Preparing Students for ACCESS for ELLs

 - Familiarize students with the kind of content they will encounter on the test and give them a chance to practice the different question types.

-- Allow students to work with the test platform so they are comfortable with it on testing day.
+- Allow students to practice with the test demo platform so they are comfortable with it on testing day.
 This is especially important for the online Speaking test.

 While you may have some of your own ideas for getting students prepared, WIDA offers several resources to assist you, from tip sheets to practice tests.

-If you are administering Alternate ACCESS for ELLs, please visit the Preparing and Administering Alternate ACCESS page.
+If you are administering Alternate ACCESS for ELLs, please visit the Preparing to Administer Alternate ACCESS page.

 View the two QuickStart Guides (Online and Paper) below to get started.